codeincontext/bradley-mccallum/README.md

-bradleymccallum.com is a production site built in our spare time.
+We bartered some accomodation in New York in exchange for a portfolio website.
 We challenged ourselves to make a CMS-driven React site for as little developer cost as possible, yet without compromising on the quality we'd bring to larger projects.

-This means leveraging tools like Prismic.io for hosting content, Next.js as a standardised harness for universal React, and Now for hosting.
+This means leveraging tools like Prismic.io for hosting content, Next.js for universal React, and Now for hosting.
 We hope it's an interesting example and encourage you to copy the approach for your own projects.

-The project also demonstrates styled-jsx, Github pull requests, NPM tasks, Prettier, and eslint.
+The project also demonstrates styled-jsx, Github collaboration, NPM tasks, Prettier, and eslint.
 Feel free to open an issue if you have any questions.

 ## License

-The visual design, brand, and content are all copyright Bradley McCallum.
-All functional code is released under the MIT license except CSS code and assets which describe bradleymccallum.com's design.
+The visual design, brand, and content are copyright Bradley McCallum.
+All functional code is released under the MIT license except CSS code and assets which describe the site's visual design.

 Please take this and make great things.
 Please don't use it without modification like a cheap Wordpress theme.